thanhliem89dn/H2-provisioning/README.md

 # H2-Provisioning

-Automated provisioning of the H2 platform in a Virtualbox using Vagrant:
+Automated provisioning of the H2 platform in a Virtualbox using Vagrant.

 # Instructions
 ```